-Results also show that the proportion of complainants who accepted the final decision about their complaint has remained fairly consistent in seven out of the last eight years and has ranged from 72% to 79%.
-The exception to this is 2020/21 when results showed that complainants were less likely to accept the decision.
+Results also show that the proportion of complainants who accepted the final decision about their complaint has remained fairly consistent in nine out of the last ten years.
+This years result has showed the lowest levels of satisfaction since 2020/21.